Breaking News | COVID-19: NCDC confirms 1,145 new infections, 1 additional death, 335 recoveries

 It said that as of Dec.
 17, 2020, 1,145 new confirmed cases and one death were recorded in the country.

-The News Agency of Nigeria (NAN) reports that the figure was the highest ever infection recorded in one day since COVID-19 broke in Nigeria.
+The News Agency of Nigeria (NAN) reports that the figure was the highest ever infection recorded in one day since recordkeeping of COVID-19 commenced in Nigeria.

 The public health agency sadly recorded one death in the last 24 hours in the country.

-The NCDC said that the new COVID-19 infections brought the country’s totals to 76, 207.
+The NCDC said that the new infections brought the country’s totals to 76, 207.

 According to it, the new infections are from 23 states and the Federal Capital Territory.

-The NCDC also disclosed that 335 patients were discharged after testing negative from the virus.
+The NCDC also disclosed that 335 patients have been discharged after testing negative from the virus.

 Other states include Katsina-70, Gombe-52, Niger-31, Kano-23, Bayelsa -21, Bauchi-18, Ondo-18, Rivers-17, Ogun-12, Oyo-12, Edo – eight, Nasarawa- eight, Ebonyi- seven, Osun- six, Ekiti- five, Kebbi- five, Borno- four, Jigawa- three, Akwa Ibom- two and Anambra-one.